 An Athlete on Another Team Looks Underweight–What Should I Do?
 Dr. Paula Quatromoni Q&A

-In this Q&A series, Dr. Paula Quatromoni (DSc, RD) answers some of the biggest questions coaches and athletic staff have to better prevent and assist athletes who may be struggling with eating disorders.
+In this Q&A series, Dr. Paula Quatromoni (DSc, RD) answers some of the biggest questions coaches and athletic staff have to help prevent or address eating disorders in athletes and assist athletes who may be struggling.
+Sign up for our email list to get the next link to the newest Q&A right to your inbox.

 Coach Question: An athlete from another team appeared underweight and was still competing this season.
 Parents of athletes on my team have expressed concern about a possible eating disorder.
 We have no idea if parents, athletic staff, or the coach of this team have intervened, but it doesn’t appear so because the athlete is still competing.
 Any thoughts about how to handle this?
 Is this a situation where I could reach out to the coach to express our concerns?
 The athletic director of that school?
 The athletic trainer?